blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 https://api.blockchainapis.io/v0/exchanges/pairs/amountOut?blockchain=ethereum&tokenIn=0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2&tokenOut=0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48&amountIn=1000000000000000000

-Will give you the amount of USDC that you will get after selling one ETH one every DEX.
+Will give you the amount of USDC that you will get after selling one ETH on every Decentralized Exchange.

 Here is the result of the request:
 ```json